Paul Aslin, FACHE, chief transformation officer and senior vice president of strategic alignment, Wise Health System, Decatur

 Megan holds a Master’s in Health Care Administration from Trinity University in San Antonio and a Bachelor’s of Business Administration from Spring Hill College in Mobile, Alabama.

-Christopher R. Sandles, FACHE, CEO/Medical Center Director, Central Texas Veterans Health Care System, Temple
+Christopher R. Sandles, FACHE, CEO/Medical Center Director, South Texas Veterans Health Care System, San Antonio

-Christopher R. Sandles, was appointed Director for the Central Texas Veterans Health Care System in February 2017.
+Christopher R. Sandles, was appointed Director for the South Texas Veterans Health Care System recently, and previously was the Director for the Central Texas location since February 2017.
 As Chief Executive, he is responsible for the day-to-day operations of this multi million-dollar VA health care system with an annual budget of approximately $740 million and more than 4,100 employees.
 Christopher has 15 years of progressively responsible healthcare leadership roles beginning his healthcare career in 2002 at Covenant Health System in Lubbock.
 In 2003, he was accepted into the Government Health Administration Training Program and served his post graduate fellowship with VA North Texas Healthcare System in Dallas.
 His years of VA service include positions as Associate Director of the Houston VA Medical Center, Assistant Director of the VA Greater Los Angeles Healthcare System, Chief of Health Administration Service at VA Loma Linda Health Care System, Assistant Chief of Medical Administration at VA North Texas Health Care System, Special Assistant to the Director-VA North Texas Health Care System, and Administrative Director for Pathology and Laboratory Medicine at VA North Texas Health Care System.

 Christopher received both his Bachelor's degree in Business and his Masters of Healthcare Administration from Texas Tech University, and holds a green belt certification in Lean Six-Sigma from Villanova University.
 He is a Fellow in the American College of Healthcare Executives and is on the faculty for the Veteran Health Administrations New Executive Training Program.
 In January 2017, Christopher was commissioned as a Lieutenant with the United States Navy Reserve Medical Services Corps.